-1.4.10.4.1 A pictogram means a graphical composition that includes a symbol plus other graphic elements, such as a border, background pattern or colour that is intended to convey specific information.

-1.4.10.4.2 Shape and colour

-1.4.10.4.2.1 All hazard pictograms used in the GHS should be in the shape of a square set at a point.

-1.4.10.4.2.2 Pictograms prescribed by the UN Recommendations on the Transport of Dangerous Goods, Model Regulations, will use a background and symbol colour as specified by those regulations.
-An example of the pictogram used in the UN Model Regulations for flammable liquid is provided below.
+- 1.4.10.4.1 A pictogram means a graphical composition that may include a symbol plus other graphic elements, such as a border, background pattern or colour that is intended to convey specific information. - 1.4.10.4.2 Shape and colour - 1.4.10.4.2.1 All hazard pictograms used in the GHS should be in the shape of a square set at a point. - 1.4.10.4.2.2 For transport, the pictograms (commonly referred to as labels in transport regulations) prescribed by the UN Model Regulations on the Transport of Dangerous Goods should be used.
+The UN Model Regulations prescribe transport pictogram specifications including colour, symbols, size, background contrast, additional safety information (e.g. hazard class) and general format.
+Transport pictograms are required to have minimum dimensions of 100 mm by 100 mm, with some exceptions for allowing smaller pictograms for very small packagings and for gas cylinders.
+Transport pictograms include the symbol in the upper half of the label.
+The UN Model Regulations require that transport pictograms be printed or affixed to a packaging on a background of contrasting colour.
+An example showing a typical label for a flammable liquid hazard according to the UN Model Regulations is provided below:

+Pictogram for flammable liquid in the UN Model Regulations (Symbol: Flame: black or white; Background: red; Figure 3 in bottom corner; minimum dimensions 100 mm × 100 mm)

 1.4.10.4.2.3 Pictograms prescribed by the GHS but not the UN Recommendations on the Transport of Dangerous Goods, Model Regulations, should have a black symbol on a white background with a red frame sufficiently wide to be clearly visible.
-However, when such a pictogram appears on a label for a package which will not be exported, the Competent Authority may choose to give suppliers and employers discretion to use a black border.
-In addition, Competent Authorities may allow the use of UN Recommendations on the Transport of Dangerous Goods, Model Regulations pictograms in other use settings where the package is not covered by the Model Regulations.
+However, when such a pictogram appears on a label for a package which will not be exported, the competent authority may choose to give suppliers and employers discretion to use a black border.
+In addition, competent authorities may allow the use of UN Recommendations on the Transport of Dangerous Goods, Model Regulations pictograms in other use settings where the package is not covered by the Model Regulations.
 An example of a GHS pictogram used for a skin irritant is provided below.